Secure user access to cloud resources based on WireGuard VPN

 Create a CLI profile to run operations on behalf of the service account:

-is the file with the service account authorized key. -
+service-account-keyis the service account authorized key file name. -

 export YC_TOKEN=$(yc iam create-token)